 We returned to the platform, and Leander gave me more tasks.
 This time he wanted me to consider the differences between salary, wages, and commission.

-As he walked away, the word “commission” rank in the air like an express train running by, and I finally admitted to myself that it was a scam.
+As he walked away, the word “commission” rang in the air like an express train running by, and I finally admitted to myself that it was a scam.
 I wrote the pros and cons of the different payment options and purposefully omitted pros to working for commission.

 I called him over to check my answers and he then told me about all of the wonderful perks of working for commission—how it rewards employees for their performance and eliminates the possibility of workers slacking off.
 He then informed me interns were paid entirely with commission.
 The only way to make money as an intern was to be more successful than Leander and coax people into “donating” on the way to work.